Okeyxiii/portfolio/README.md

 ## SKILLS

-🔹 Work with **Excel (Power query, Power pivot), SQL, Power BI, Tableau, and Python** to analyze trends and optimize processes.
+🔹 Work with **Excel (Power query, Power pivot), SQL, Power BI, Tableau, and Python** to clean, transform, analyze trends and optimize processes.
 🔹 Build **interactive dashboards** that bring data to life.
 🔹 Use data to solve complex problems and drive informed decisions across various domains.

 📈 Always learning, always exploring—let’s connect and talk data!

 ---
 ## 📂 My Portfolio
 Here are some of the projects I’ve worked on.